bigdataulpgc/Search-engine/README.md

 ## PROJECT STATUS:

-At the moment we have realized the crawler module and inverted index.
+At the moment we have realized the crawler module, inverted index and query engine.

 ## DEVELOPERS: